 Toddler Naptime

-Toddlers will still need one nap daily, so try to get naps to overlap as best you can to get a break.
-It took me a while to perfect keeping my toddler’s sleep on track after having a new baby, but it was so helpful once I did.
+Toddlers will still need one nap daily, so try to schedule naps to overlap as much as possible to get a break.
+It took me a while to get my toddler’s sleep back on track after having a new baby, but it was so helpful once I did.

 Around 1 p.m. or 2 p.m.